 The previous impeachments in our lifetime were followed by massive, long investigations.

-They'd ever accepted the results in 2016, they never accepted the results of four separate investigations into their conspiracy theory of Trump Russia collusion.
+They never accepted the results of four separate investigations into their conspiracy theory of Trump-Russia collusion.

 So rather than risk another three years and embarrassment not getting what they want, we'll just race through it.

-And if that means the president's on foreign soil negotiating on our country's behalf, that's what we're gonna do.
+And if that means the president's on foreign soil negotiating on our country's behalf, that's what we're going to do.

-But we're gonna ignore quid pro quo Joe.
+But we're going to ignore our quid pro quo, Joe.

 Can you play that tape of Joe Biden again?